sofiaoleaeuropaea/photography-portfolio/README.md

 # Photography portfolio

 🚧 **Work in Progress** 🚧
-This project is currently under active development.
-Features are being added incrementally, and the codebase is subject to frequent updates.

 ## Description
 This is an ongoing full-stack project designed to showcase my photography portfolio.